Welcome to the St. Nicholas Greek school of Ann Arbor.

 YOUTH CLASS INFORMATION

-Current Greek School class information is below for Kindergarten to 6th grades.
-All Greek school classes are held on Thursdays from 5 to 6:30 pm at the St. Nicholas Greek Orthodox Church in Ann Arbor MI.
+Current Greek School class information is below for students age 5 to 13 years of age.
+All Youth Greek school classes are held on Thursdays from 5 to 6:30 pm at the St. Nicholas Greek Orthodox Church in Ann Arbor MI.
+Below is a list of classes that is planned to be offered for the 2025-2026 year, assuming there are enough students for each class.
+If your child is 14-17 years old and would like to take Greek language classes, please email us at [email protected].

-Current Greek School class information is below for Kindergarten to 6th grades.
-All Greek school classes are held on Thursdays from 5 to 6:30 pm at the St. Nicholas Greek Orthodox Church in Ann Arbor MI.
+Current Greek School class information is below for students age 5 to 13 years of age.
+All Youth Greek school classes are held on Thursdays from 5 to 6:30 pm at the St. Nicholas Greek Orthodox Church in Ann Arbor MI.
+Below is a list of classes that is planned to be offered for the 2025-2026 year, assuming there are enough students for each class.
+If your child is 14-17 years old and would like to take Greek language classes, please email us at [email protected].

 Greek School Class Level |